hanyangclarence/My_Project/README.md

     ROUGE Score: 0.3848171960642398
     BERT Score: 0.8971327543258667

-# Attempt 15.2 Not using caption from mullama
+# Attempt 15.2: Not using caption from mullama

+# Attempt 15.3: Use only Humanml3d as motion training data